pypa/setuptools/docs/userguide/datafiles.rst

    (See the section below on :ref:`Adding Support for Revision Control Systems` for information on how to write such plugins.)

-If you want finer-grained control over what files are included (for example, if you have documentation files in your package directories and want to exclude them from installation), then you can also use the ``package_data`` keyword.
+If you want finer-grained control over what files are included, then you can also use the ``package_data`` keyword.
 For example, if the package tree looks like this::

     project_root_directory